Kong/docs.konghq.com/app/konnect/updates.md

 : For more information, see [Generate Reports](/konnect/analytics/generate-reports/).

-**Konnect Overview dashboard improvements**
+**Konnect Overview & Service Wizard**
-: The [Overview page](/konnect/) gives org admins the ability to see easily see a high-level summary of their entire {{site.konnect_short_name}} ecosystem, news updates, learning opportunities, and most significantly easily create a new gateway service implementation.
-By clicking **Add a Service**, Org Admins can create a gateway service implementation top down.
-This means, setting up a service package, version, uploading and publishing docs to the Dev Portal, and applying plug-ins all within a three-step workflow!
+: {{site.konnect_short_name}} admins now have an [Overview page](/konnect/) which offers a high-level summary of their entire Konnect platform, news updates, and learning opportunities.
+In addition, we've added a new Service Wizard to walk admins through the end-to-end process of setting up a Service Package & Service Version, configuring a {{site.base_gateway}}, uploading documentation, and publishing a Service to the developer portal.

 **{{site.base_gateway}} 3.1 support**
 : {{site.konnect_short_name}} users can now use {{site.base_gateway}} 3.1 with {{site.konnect_short_name}}.
 This allows {{site.konnect_short_name}} users to access the new capabilities and improvements added to {{site.base_gateway}} 3.1 core platforms.